syncfusion-content/wpf-docs/wpf/Scheduler/Reminder.md

 ---
 layout: post
-title: Appointment Reminder in scheduler | WPF| Syncfusion
+title: Appointment Reminder in WPF Scheduler control | Syncfusion
-description: WPF scheduler allows you to display reminder alert with the collection of reminders for particular appointments.
+description: Learn here all about to display the reminder alert with the collection of reminders for the appointments in Syncfusion WPF Scheduler (SfScheduler) control and more.
 platform: WPF
 control: SfScheduler
 documentation: ug